-How to Publish Your Game In China
+How To Publish Your Game In China

 - Artwork will need to be changed if it has English words in it, and you may want to redesign certain aspects of your characters, stories and maps to better appeal to the local culture.

 - There will be a number of localized SDKs you must integrate in order to fulfill technical and content requirements, as well as the requirements of each app store.
 These include mobile platform/app store SDKs, social media, Payment, In-Game Advertising, and other SDKs if/where relevant.
-Because these SDKs are store-specific, you will need a separate package of your app for each store where it is published.

 Third-Party Android App Stores

-- Each independent Android app store has its focus, and some focus only on games.
+- Each independent Android app store in China has its focus, and some focus only on games.
 You may be more visible and therefore more successful in one of these stores with your game.

 - Because you must integrate the store’s SDK, you will need a separate version of your game for each Chinese app store where it is published.
 Keeping these separate packages updated on each store means you should target your games to the stores where you will be most successful, in order to decrease your overall maintenance burden.

+- Apple runs a separate Apple App Store in China.
+You must publish directly on the Chinese version of the Apple App Store through Apple’s developer’s console for your iOS game to be available in China.

+- The submission process to China’s Apple App Store is pretty straightforward, with an English interface.
+You must submit a valid ISBN/GRN as part of the online application process, but (so far) the SCC can be skipped.

-Revenue Models
+Mobile Game Revenue Share Models In China

-- Chinese app stores take 50% off the top of all revenues.
-All purchases and ads must go through them, thanks to the required SDK integrations, and they will take half of your earnings.
+- Chinese Android app stores take 50% off the top of all revenues.
+All purchases and ads must go through them, thanks to the required SDK integrations.
 This is an unavoidable fact of publishing your game in China.

-- Of the remaining amount, a Chinese publishing partner will take 70%.
+- Of the remaining amount, Chinese publishing partners (not AppInChina) usually take around 70%.
 This means that, if you go the route of a traditional publishing partner, you will receive about 15 cents for every dollar you take in.
+Contact us for a much better deal.

 - Although these fees and revenue shares are significantly higher than in the rest of the world, even a moderately popular game can make millions of dollars in profit for its developer due to the sheer size of the market and number of Daily Active Users (DAUs).